pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-11---Economics-in-daily-life/index.md

 ### What is the opportunity cost of going to college

 #### Question
-According to Wikepedia: "[Opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) is the loss of the benefit that could have been enjoyed if the best alternative choice were chosen instead.
-Directly or indirectly, opportunity cost underpins the majority of day-to-day economic decisions that are made in society."
+According to Wikepedia: [Opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) is the loss of the benefit that could have been enjoyed if the best alternative choice were chosen instead.
+Directly or indirectly, opportunity cost underpins the majority of day-to-day economic decisions that are made in society.

 Please list the 2 largest opportunity costs of obtaining a 4-year degree (assume you must go to college full time to get this degree).
 Now, use 1 of these costs to explain the following trend: When the unemployment rate increases, enrollment in college also increases, and vice-versa.